URSolarSplash/Telemetry-Server/README.md

 ## Fake a raspberry pi

-Download the ZIP file of the prerequisite kernel and disk image etc and launch it via the following command:
+Download the ZIP file of the prerequisite kernel and disk image etc FROM https://rochester.box.com/s/9geocd4ap3wg9967aifbctwxpymypq1q and launch it via the following command:

 (We're only supporting OSX or Linux distributions):